logo

 Conclusion

+In this introduction we’ve barely scratched the surface of model distillation.
 The standard approach to distillation encourages the distilled model to emulate the hidden states of the larger teacher model.

-How can we augment the standard approach with methods that align structured domain knowledge (like we’d see in knowledge graphs, entity-relational graphs, markup-languages, causal models, simulators, process models, etc.)?
+How can we augment the standard approach with methods that align structured domain knowledge (like we’d see in knowledge graphs, entity-relational graphs, markup-languages, causal models, simulators, process models, etc.).
+Only time will tell.

+Still, model distillation presents an exciting frontier in the AI world, offering a blend of efficiency and performance.
+As AI developers, integrating distillation into your workflows can lead to more efficient, cost-effective, and innovative AI solutions.
 The future of AI is not just in building larger and larger models.
 The future will be about developing more intelligent applications requiring smaller and smarter task-specific models.

 Model distillation is a key step in that direction.